JamesRobertHugginsNgo/css-boilerplate/README.md

 # CSS Boilerplate

-A collection of pre-built styles designed for quick implementation, easy customization, and seamless integration.
+A collection of starter styles for quick implementation, and easy customization.

-This boilerplate is ideal for those who prefer to create their own projects without starting from scratch.
-The goal is to eliminate redundant work while offering full flexibility for customization.

 ## Available Styles